If we view God as “always loving,” can we be nonchalant about our sin?

 God reminds us to “put on the armor of God” — truth, righteousness, readiness, faith, salvation, God’s word, prayer, alertness and perseverance — to keep our love and desire to please Him FIRST.
 We have to spend time in the Bible to stay connected with Jesus.
 The Bible is our life manual.
 (It’s really not the irrelevant, out-of-date history book you might think it is.
 It’s power!
 Open it!)

-Warning: mentally dwelling on our temptation only serves to cement our desire for it!
+Truth: Mentally dwelling on our temptation only serves to cement our desire for it.